eric-s-s/dice-tables/README.md

 contents:

 - THE BASICS
-- THE DICE
-- EVENTS OBJECTS
+- Die Classes
+- AdditiveEvents And IntegerEvents
+- DiceTable And RichDiceTable
-- DiceTable, RichDiceTable, EventsInformation and EventsCalculations
+- EventsInformation And EventsCalculations
 - HOW TO GET ERRORS AND BUGS
 - CHANGES